g4tsn/install-mmdvm-sh/INSTALL.md

 	wait for the installation to end ....

-Config  This script allows you to final edit config files

-	Make sure you are always in the same direcory /opt/install-mmdvm-sh/ and open the file using the command

-	nano MMDVMConfig.sh

-	you can do this over and over to check config and edit anything you need but be sure to run the script once you edit something

-	check your config files look ok and change your callsign DMR id etc
+	During the install nano editor will allow you to edit your config files change your callsign DMR id etc

-	once you check to the end Ctrl X will prompt you to save changes you made and open the next section
+	once you have done the edit Ctrl X  and Y to save n

-	again check for any changes you want to make scroll to the end Ctrl X will prompt to save and the next section will open

-	if you have not configured a section because you did not install for example YSF  CTRL X at the end will take you straight to the next section

-	Once saved all sections,  run the script

-	bash MMDVMConfig.sh

-	Make sure you run above after any edit to copy the changes into place

 	This copies all the config files into their correct place in /etc/mmdvmhost/MMDVM.ini     for example